Sonerezh/sonerezh/README.md

 - Bugfix for https://github.com/gs11/sonerezh/issues/7 (Re-parsing of metadata for modified files)
 - Fixed detection of tag 'DISCNUMBER' without 'DISCTOTAL' for OGG files
 - Fixed detection of disc number without a disc total in the string (e.g. '01' instead of '01/02')
+- Fixed year not showing for album with multiple CDs